pshertzi/urban-octo-project/README.md

-# Code Refactor Starter Code
+# Code Refactor for Horiseon

+Refractor project for Horiseon Website

+Contains HTML, CSS and addition assets